WSSP

+WSSP (1250 AM) is a commercial radio station in Milwaukee, Wisconsin, owned by Audacy, Inc. It airs a sports radio format known as "105.7 The Fan".
+Most of its programs are from Infinity Sports Network and the BetMGM Network.

-WSSP (1250 AM) is a Milwaukee-based sports talk station owned by Audacy, Inc. Its studios and transmitter are co-located in Hales Corners.
+WSSP is a Class B AM station, powered at 5,000 watts.
+To protect other stations on 1250 AM from interference, it uses a directional antenna with a four-tower array.
+The studios and transmitter are co-located on West Grange Avenue in Hales Corners.

 History

+WMAW and WCAN

 The 1250 AM facility went on the air as WMAW on March 24, 1948.
 On August 16, 1948, the 5,000-watt station became the area's affiliate of the ABC Radio Network.
 In June 1952, the call sign changed to WCAN.
-Station owner Lou Poller eventually started WCAN-TV (Channel 25), one of the earliest UHF stations in the United States and an affiliate of the CBS Television Network, before CBS itself purchased a rival UHF facility.
+Station owner Lou Poller eventually started WCAN-TV (channel 25), one of the earliest UHF stations in the United States and an affiliate of the CBS Television Network, before CBS itself purchased rival UHF station WOKY-TV.

+WEMP

-In 1955, Poller sold the 1250 AM license to the owners of WEMP, which had been operating as a 250-watt signal on 1340 AM.
-The new owners moved the WEMP call sign to 1250 AM, where it stayed for many years afterward.
-The station at 1340 AM, under new ownership, became WRIT.
+In 1955, Poller sold the 1250 AM license to the owners of WEMP (1340 AM).
+The new owners moved the WEMP call sign to 1250 kHz; the station at 1340 AM, under new ownership, became WRIT and today is WJOI.

 Over the years, WEMP aired a variety of formats, including Top 40, Country music and adult contemporary.
 In January 1984, WEMP switched to oldies, featuring personalities such as John Gardner, Dick Alpert and Ernie Bottom.
-During the 1990s, WEMP ran Westwood One's oldies format with Gardner doing the morning drive.
-On August 16, 1998, WEMP switched its format to brokered religious/Christian AC, retaining the WEMP calls.
-The final oldie played on WEMP was Don McLean's "American Pie".
-This format continued until WSSP launched in December 2004.
+During the 1990s, WEMP ran Westwood One's syndicated oldies format with Gardner doing a local show in morning drive time.
+In August 1998, WEMP switched its format to brokered Christian talk and teaching.

-The station launched the all-sports format on January 1, 2005, after stunting with a loop of Bobby Bare's "Drop Kick Me Jesus Through The Goalposts of Life."
-Longtime area broadcaster Chuck Garbedian anchored the morning show with Chicago native Johnny Vonn.
-Veteran sports talk show host Peter Brown was tabbed to do afternoon drive.
-The WEMP calls were used for a year in New York City by an all-news radio station between 2011 and 2012 (the current WFAN-FM, now an Entercom sister station since late 2017), before returning to Wisconsin towards the end of 2013 for the new station WEMP in Two Rivers.